RCass172/recipe-delights/README.md

 - User Profile
   - On registering or logging in a user is brought to their homepage where any recipes they add will be saved.
-  - An added nav menu item of "Add Recipe" is now visable to users logged in to easily add a new recipe.
+  - An added nav menu item of "Add Recipe" is now visible to users logged in to easily add a new recipe.
 A button is also shown once the user is on their profile page to make is easy to add a recipe

     ![Add Button](static/images/README/add-btn.png)